Kyle Busch: Early life and career

-Busch was born and raised in Las Vegas, Nevada.
-He was introduced to racing at the age of six, driving a makeshift go-kart around the cul-de-sac in his family's neighborhood.
-Although he could not reach the throttle, his father, Tom, controlled the gas pedal while Busch focused on steering and learning the basics of driving.
-Growing up, Busch spent time working in the family garage alongside his father and older brother, Kurt.
-By the age of ten, he had taken on the role of crew chief for Kurt's dwarf car team.

-Busch began his driving career in 1998, shortly after turning thirteen.
-Between 1999 and 2001, he won over 65 races in Legends car racing, claiming two track championships at the Las Vegas Motor Speedway Bullring.
+Busch was born on May 2, 1985, in Las Vegas, Nevada, the second child of Tom and Gaye Busch, who were originally from Schaumburg, Illinois.
+Tom, then working as a mechanic at a Ford dealership in Las Vegas, was introduced to racing by a colleague at a local short track.
+He later became a stock car driver himself, winning several championships in the area.
+Busch followed a similar path; he was introduced to racing at age six, driving a makeshift go-kart around the cul-de-sac in his family's neighborhood.
+Because he could not reach the throttle, his father operated the gas pedal while Busch focused on steering and learning basic driving skills.
+He began working in the family garage with his father and older brother Kurt, and by age 10 he was serving as crew chief for Kurt's dwarf car team.
+At age thirteen, Busch began his career in 1998, and from 1999 to 2001, he won over 65 races in legends car racing, claiming two track championships at the Las Vegas Motor Speedway Bullring.
 In 2001, he transitioned to late model racing, securing 10 victories at the Bullring that season.

-At the age of sixteen, Busch began competing in the NASCAR Craftsman Truck Series, driving the No. 99 Ford for Roush Racing after replacing Nathan Haseleu, who was released midway through the 2001 season.
+At the age of sixteen, Busch began competing in the NASCAR Craftsman Truck Series, driving the No. 99 Ford for Roush Racing, replacing the released Nathan Haseleu midway through the 2001 season.
 He debuted at Indianapolis Raceway Park, finishing an impressive ninth in his first race.
 In his second race at Chicago Motor Speedway, he led until his truck ran out of fuel with twelve laps remaining.

-Busch was fastest in practice for the 2001 Auto Club 200 at California Speedway in Fontana, CA, but was ruled ineligible to compete.
-This decision stemmed from an interpretation of the 1998 Tobacco Master Settlement Agreement, which prohibited individuals under 18 from participating in events sponsored by tobacco companies due to the CART FedEx Championship Series, running at the same venue that weekend, was sponsored by Marlboro.
+Busch was fastest in practice for the 2001 Auto Club 200 at California Speedway in Fontana, CA, but not yet 18, was ruled ineligible to compete under the 1998 Tobacco Master Settlement Agreement.
 Tim Woods III replaced Busch in the No. 99 Ford and finished 25th.
-Busch competed in six Truck Series races in 2001, with two ninth-place finishes at IRP and Las Vegas Motor Speedway.

 Six weeks after the Fontana incident, NASCAR implemented a minimum age requirement of eighteen, starting in 2002, to prevent similar incidents.

-This decision was influenced in part by Winston's sponsorship of NASCAR's premier Winston Cup Series.
-Following the new age restriction, Busch transitioned from NASCAR to the American Speed Association National Tour, where he finished 8th in the standings.
-In 2002, Busch graduated early with honors from Durango High School in Las Vegas, to focus on his racing career.
+Busch transitioned from NASCAR to the American Speed Association National Tour, where he finished 8th in the standings.
+He competed in six Truck Series races in 2001, with two ninth-place finishes at IRP and Las Vegas Motor Speedway.

+In 2002, Busch graduated early with honors from Durango High School in Spring Valley, to focus on his racing career.
 That same year, he debuted in the ARCA RE/MAX Series at Lowe's Motor Speedway, finishing twelfth in the No. 22 Chevrolet for WP Motorsports.